-Applications are now being accepted for the 2014 program!
-Click Here to download an application form.
-The deadline for submitting your application is January 15, 2014, but it is a good idea to get it in early if at all possible.
+The application period is closed for the 2014 program.
+Check back in November for Summer 2015 opportunities.
+The deadline for submitting your application will be January 15, 2015, but it is a good idea to get it in early if at all possible.
 Students can come from any part of the country, but positions will be at Northeast US universities.

 Involve (click on image for video)